jordanmoreira/jordanmoreira.github.io/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
 -->

-## Jordan Moreira - Game Developer
-I'm an aspiring game developer who has a huge passion for video games since very young and is always willing to learn everything about them and their development.
+**Hi, my name is Jordan and i'm an aspiring game developer who has a huge passion for video games since very young.
+I have worked as a .NET web developer for 3 years and now I decided that it is time to chase my dream to work with video games.
 Feel welcome to  send any questions to my email or simply to give me some suggestions, i'll answer you!

-Contact: jordann.chance@gmail.com
+Contact: jordann.chance@gmail.com**

 ## Games I have worked on:
 [GALAXY SHOOTER](https://github.com/jordanmoreira/galaxy-shooter)

 ![Galaxy Shooter Main Menu](https://scontent.fcgh37-1.fna.fbcdn.net/v/t1.0-9/101423931_1102363086793780_7030583574872981504_n.jpg?_nc_cat=106&_nc_sid=8024bb&_nc_eui2=AeGYgbzqgfgTT8M3BDK98_oXM3o7e83fCY0zejt7zd8JjS198Ul8V7-9QwjyMT1Lm4-Ty-QrJ1g3wILDm6mtal81&_nc_oc=AQliMai1h0bGiZ6QkBpkI2EaWTf0Z5tuyUE416KGYTsFnTKUSAzDYfaFs7fgATnufws&_nc_ht=scontent.fcgh37-1.fna&oh=26ce811972e05f793c3ba2e7093b0e3f&oe=5EF8F532)

-Galaxy Shooter is an arcade shooter inspired in classics like R-Type and Thunderforce but vertically-oriented, this is the first game i've ever created and I used Unity to make it.This game is for study purposes only.
+Galaxy Shooter is an arcade shooter inspired in classics like R-Type and Thunderforce but vertically-oriented, this is the first game i've ever created and I used Unity and C# to make it.This game is for study purposes only.

 [My LinkedIn](https://www.linkedin.com/in/jordan-moreira/)